Outcome (probability): Equally likely outcomes

 Flipping a coin leads to two outcomes that are almost equally likely.

-Up or down?
 Flipping a brass tack leads to two outcomes that are not equally likely.

 In some sample spaces, it is reasonable to estimate or assume that all outcomes in the space are equally likely (that they occur with equal probability).
 For example, when tossing an ordinary coin, one typically assumes that the outcomes "head" and "tail" are equally likely to occur.
 An implicit assumption that all outcomes are equally likely underpins most randomization tools used in common games of chance (e.g. rolling dice, shuffling cards, spinning tops or wheels, drawing lots, etc.).
 Of course, players in such games can try to cheat by subtly introducing systematic deviations from equal likelihood (for example, with marked cards, loaded or shaved dice, and other methods).

 Some treatments of probability assume that the various outcomes of an experiment are always defined so as to be equally likely.
 However, there are experiments that are not easily described by a set of equally likely outcomes— for example, if one were to toss a thumb tack many times and observe whether it landed with its point upward or downward, there is no symmetry to suggest that the two outcomes should be equally likely.